Steve Wolbert, CEO

 Jason has a Masters Degree in Urban and Regional Planning from Michigan State University and a Bachelor’s Degree in Political Science from Grand Valley State University.
 He is a member of the American Institute of Certified Planners and has completed National Charrette Institute Certification.
 Jason has been a member of the Michigan Association of Planning’s government relations committee for over five years, serving as Chair since 2014.

-Ana Vargas, Administrator & IT Program Manager
+Ana Vargas, Program Manager

 Administration I Education I Technology